malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Host firewalls
   - Difficult manage at scale
   - If a system is compromised, then easy to alter the host firewall too.
-- Microsegmentation (hypersegmentation) - usng virtual networks to run smaller isolated networks.
+- Microsegmentation (hypersegmentation) - using virtual networks to run smaller isolated networks.
   - Option was not available previously because of cost.
   - Reduce blast radius. (maintains segregation and isolation)
   - Lateral movement is difficult
   - Increase operational cost
   - Greater flexibility and security for evolving network topologies
   - Note that providers are responsible for perimeter security
-  - Implement cloud firewalls per-workflow instead of per-network basis.
+  - Implement cloud firewalls **per-workflow** instead of per-network basis.
 - Hybrid connections may reduce the security of cloud networks (hybrid - between private to public cloud)
 - **Bastion** or **transit** networks are an emerging standard
 - Compute abstractions